 Portable generators are useful during power outages, however, many homeowners are unaware that the improper use of portable generators can be risky.
 The most common dangers associated with portable generators are carbon monoxide (CO) poisoning, electrical shock or electrocution, and fire hazards.
 According to a 2013 Consumer Product Safety Commission report, half of the generator-related deaths happened in the four coldest months of the year, November through February, and portable generators were involved in the majority of carbon monoxide deaths involving engine-driven tools.

-December is the peak time of year for home candle fires; the top four days for home candle fires are New Year’s Day, Christmas, New Year’s Eve and Christmas Eve.
-Each year between 2009 and 2013, an average of 25 home candle fires were reported each day.
+December is the peak time of year for home candle fires; the top three days for home candle fires are Christmas, New Year’s Day, and New Year’s Eve.
+Each year between 2012 and 2016, an average of 8,200 home candle fires were reported each year.
 More statistics on candle fires.

 Electrical home fires are a leading cause of home fires in the U.S. Roughly half of all home electrical fires involved electrical distribution or lighting equipment, while nearly another half involved other known types of equipment like washer or dryer fans, and portable or stationary space heaters.
 More statistics on electrical fires.